 For the less tech savvy among us, protecting an Internet router can be a daunting task, requiring technical know-how that gets confusing.
 But with just a few seconds, the router’s manual, and some understanding of what you’re looking for, setting up at least some router security can be pretty easy, and can save Internet users from issues like identity theft and an unfortunate visit from the U.S. government.
 Here are a few tips for keeping your network, and your data, away from those who would hijack it.

 Adding some kind of password to your network is a way to immediately discourage probably 99 percent of the people who could jack into your Wi-Fi connection remotely, and it really is just about the easiest thing ever to do to protect yourself.
+Adding a secure password to the Wi-Fi is an approach to quickly prevent anyone from easily connecting to it.
+With most wireless networks, this can be done by logging into the router and then adjusting the password accordingly.
 All you need is the Ethernet cable that comes with a router when you pull it out of the box or installed by a cable company, and the manual that comes with the router.
 By using the cable to plug directly into the router, a computer can access the router’s internal settings using an Internet browser.
 The address (usually in the form of what’s called an IP address, generally 192.168.1.1 or something similar) gets you into the router’s inner workings, but you need the cable to access it, so it can’t be altered remotely.
 The router’s manufacturer password is also included in the manual (usually it’s “admin” or “password”), and you should change that too from the settings menu for added internal security to keep prying eyes out.

 From there, it’s usually as simple as going to the security settings for your router and activating an encrypted password called a WEP or WPA key.
 This is presented in the form of a long chain of letters and numbers that the router can generate for you.
+Users can change the password to one which is both secure and easily remembered in order to enhance security.
+The good thing about setting a complicated password is that it offers more security while the connected devices can access the network automatically without the need to enter the password in every time.
 You can specify a password of your own, but the router’s generated key is a much stronger encryption than using a password someone might be able to guess.
 Most modern computers will save passwords when you connect to your home Wi-Fi network, so you shouldn’t need to specify the network password again when signing onto the Internet, unless something gets reset.

 While it is absolutely essential to use a password or encryption key to keep your Wi-Fi network secure, there are a number of other easy steps to make it even more protected.